Atlanta History OLD

 By February 1992, the Atlanta Chapter had sixty-three members.
 The membership brought together a broad spectrum of women who all agreed that this Chapter would be a great asset to the Atlanta Community.

 In 1992 the Chapter was incorporated and Mary O’Connor was elected the first president.
 Three schools were approved for funding: Emory University, the Georgia Institute of Technology and Morehouse College.
-In June of 2000, the University of Georgia was also appporved for funding.
+In June of 2000, the University of Georgia was also approved for funding.

 At our first Scholar Awards Luncheon, on October 20, 1992, three scholars received awards of $5000 each.
 They were David Austin, Emory; Deborah Kilpatrick, Georgia Tech; and Bryan Hurley Derrickson, Morehouse College.
 In 2020, our chapter awarded $344,500 to 44 scholars from our four academic partner schools.